 JUSTICE LEAGUE: THE NEW FRONTIER

 Justice League: The New Frontier was one of a series of new standalone films commissioned from the Bruce Timm team by Warner Brothers Animation under the umbrella title DC Universe Original Animated Movies.
-These also include Superman: Doomsday (2007), Batman: Gotham Knight (2008), Green Lantern: First Flight (2009), Superman/Batman: Public Enemies (2009), Wonder Woman (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), All-Star Superman (2011), Batman: Year One (2011), Green Lantern: Emerald Knights (2011), Batman: The Dark Knight Returns Part I (2012), Superman vs. The Elite (2012), Batman: The Dark Knight Returns Part II (2013), Justice League: The Flashpoint Paradox (2013), Superman Unbound (2013), Batman: Assault on Arkham (2014), Justice League: War (2014), Son of Batman (2014), Batman vs. Robin (2015), Justice League: Gods and Monsters (2015), Justice League: Throne of Atlantis (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Justice League vs Teen Titans (2016) and Justice League Dark (2017) with others in the pipeline.
+These also include Superman: Doomsday (2007), Batman: Gotham Knight (2008), Green Lantern: First Flight (2009), Superman/Batman: Public Enemies (2009), Wonder Woman (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), All-Star Superman (2011), Batman: Year One (2011), Green Lantern: Emerald Knights (2011), Batman: The Dark Knight Returns Part I (2012), Superman vs. The Elite (2012), Batman: The Dark Knight Returns Part II (2013), Justice League: The Flashpoint Paradox (2013), Superman Unbound (2013), Batman: Assault on Arkham (2014), Justice League: War (2014), Son of Batman (2014), Batman vs. Robin (2015), Justice League: Gods and Monsters (2015), Justice League: Throne of Atlantis (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Justice League vs Teen Titans (2016), Batman and Harley Quinn (2017), Justice League Dark (2017), Teen Titans: The Judas Contract (2017), Batman: Gotham By Gaslight (2018) and Suicide Squad: Hell to Pay (2018) with others in the pipeline.
 The film here is adapted from DC: The New Frontier (2003-4), a six-issue comic-book mini-series from artist/writer Darwyn Cooke.
 There Cooke dispensed with post-Crisis DC continuity and all the subsequent character retcons and took the various superheroes back to the Silver Age where they originated, carefully allowing each hero to appear both in the year and the artistic style that they were originally drawn.
 The New Frontier was clearly influenced by Alan Moores Watchmen (1986-7) with Darwyn Cooke integrating the superheroes against the real world socio-political backdrop of the era they came from, where they were often seen as influencing events, and the story showing their evolution across time into the characters that we are familiar with.

 Justice League: The New Frontier will be confusing, especially to those who come to it after watching the animated Justice League or any of the other Bruce Timm series.
 The New Frontier dispenses with continuity to most of these.
 It is puzzling as the film opens, for instance, to see a film in the vein of tvs Justice League but with a 1950s period setting and other incongruities such as hearing Lois Lane announced as a Wartime services radio broadcaster rather than the Daily Planet reporter she always is.
 The biggest confusion is surely in seeing the Hal Jordan incarnation of Green Lantern.
 Though Hal Jordan was the second and most famous incarnation of Green Lantern in the comic books, the animated series went with Hal Jordans African-American successor John Stewart in a desire to portray more ethnic diversity on the show.
 Also on the tv series, Jonn Jonnz had a completely different origin story, joining the Justice League during the course of a Martian invasion of Earth.
 There are other changes such as The Flash, who was always portrayed as cocky hothead and full of himself on the tv series, here seen as more traditionally square-set and heroic.
 Superman, Batman and Wonder Woman also get the older Silver Age costume designs rather than the more familiar ones.
 However, as one sinks into the changes and goes with The New Frontiers means of presenting them, the film develops quite a sophisticated story.